Marcus Einfeld: Legal and judicial career

 Einfeld became a barrister in 1962.
 He was appointed a Queen's Counsel (QC) in 1977, aged 39.
 He represented High Court Justice Lionel Murphy in his legal challenge to the Parliamentary Commission of Inquiry which had been established to examine whether Murphy had perverted the course of justice; the inquiry was suspended when Murphy became terminally ill.

 Einfeld was appointed to the Federal Court in 1986.
 Einfeld was also an additional Justice of the Australian Capital Territory.
 He retired as a judge in April 2001.
 Einfeld was the founding president of the Australian Human Rights and Equal Opportunity Commission.
 He was appointed to a seven-year term in December 1986, but resigned after three years citing an inability to combine the role with his judicial duties.
-In 1987 he led the commission's enquiry into the living conditions of Aborigines in the border area of New South Wales and Queensland.
-An Aboriginal elder praised his work with indigenous communities when he was Human Rights Commissioner.
+In 1987 he led the commission's enquiry into the living conditions of Aboriginal people in the border area of New South Wales and Queensland.
+An Aboriginal elder praised his work with Indigenous communities when he was Human Rights Commissioner.